turnhub/chatty-challenge-app/README.md

 You can explore the GraphQL API schema using the GraphQL Playground hosted [here](https://chatty.gigalixirapp.com/graphql/graphiql).

-Please remember that most API calls require authentication, so you would need to add an HTTP header to the Playground interface as whown in the picture:
+Please remember that most API calls require authentication, so you would need to add an HTTP header to the Playground interface as shown in the picture:

 ![Setting Authentication header in graphiQL](graphiql-header-example.png)